 of the catheter being moved through the body into the heart, and the structures of

-the heart as your doctor injects the dye.
+the heart as your provider injects the dye.

-However, you will likely remain awake during the procedure
+However, you'll likely remain awake during the procedure

 A healthcare professional will check and mark your pulses below the injection site